Peculiarities of massive vectormesons and their zero mass limits: Induced higher order contributions and the Higgs model

 Replacing the BRS$~\mathfrak{s}~$by $d=d_{e}+d_{e^{\prime }}$ and omitting the superscript $K,$ one obtains the corresponding SLF relation.
 Although this $Q$-relation is weaker than the $V$-relation, it suffices to define a second order gauge-invariant ($\mathfrak{s}S=0)$ or string-independent ($ dS=0 $) S-matrix since the derivative terms drop out in the adiabatic limit.

-Starting from time ordering $T_{0}$ in which all derivatives of fields are taken outside, one can use the Epstein-Glaser minimal scaling restriction to define a renormalized parameter-dependent $T$-products.
-For a scalar free field of scale dimension $d_{sd}=1$ the $T$-ordering is
+Starting from time ordering $T_{0}$ in which all derivatives of fields are taken outside, one can use the Epstein-Glaser minimal scaling prescription to define a renormalized parameter-dependent $T$-products.
+For a scalar free field of scale dimension $d_{sd}=1$ the $T$-ordering for the $d_{sd}=2~$ derivative is

-and the second line is the definition of a one-parametric $T$-ordering according to the E-G minimal scaling rule.
+where the second line is the definition of a one-parametric $T$-ordering according to the E-G minimal scaling rule.
 It turns out that this freedom can be used to absorb certain "anomaly" contributions into a redefinition of time-ordering.
 The strategy is to use the freedom in the definition of $T$ in such a way that (\ref{K}) is fulfilled.

 One defines an anomaly as a measure of violation of (\ref{indep}) or (\ref{K} ) if one uses $T_{0}$ instead of the still unknown $T.$

 For the calculation of two-particle scattering we only need the 1-particle contraction component (the "tree" approximation).